Skip to main content

 There aren’t any specific age restrictions for participating in Underground Onewheel racing competitions.
 However, riders must select their gender, age, and weight in the Ride Hermes App if they want to join race classes.

 Based on the personal information provided, Ride Hermes can filter riders into the appropriate classes.
-These categories include Men’s, Women’s, Over the Hill (50+), and Clydesdale (+215lbs).
+These categories include Men’s, Women’s, Legends (50+), and Clydesdale (+200lbs).

-Just make sure your information is accurate at the start of the season and enjoy racing as much as you want!
+Ensure your information is accurate at the start of the season, and enjoy racing as much as you want!

 How can riders connect with other participants and share their experiences in the Underground Circuit?